Ashen Mortality: Career

 Three tracks from the second demo, "Separation", "Sleepless Remorse" and "Imprisoned", were remixed, and four new songs recorded in 1995 to form Sleepless Remorse, the band's first album.
 Harris played drums on the new tracks, although Jones can be heard on the remixed demo songs.
-The album was recorded at Attic Studios (now closed), and was produced for a mere £400.
+The album was recorded at Attic Studios (now closed), and was produced for £400.
 Sleepless Remorse was released in 1996 on Forsaken Records, set up by Bolton.
 Neil Shilvock joined the band on drums.
 Ashen Mortality played many gigs in England during the year, playing with bands including: At the Gates, Serenade, Acrimony and Hecate Enthroned.

 After a mini-tour to support the release of Sleepless Remorse in 1997, Shilvock left the band, and George Aytoun stepped in to help out.
 Ashen Mortality played at the Greenbelt festival over the August bank holiday weekend.
 Aytoun officially joined the band in 1998, and recorded Your Caress.
 The recording process took place in April 1998.
 The album was recorded in two days, and mixed in one by Dan Sprigg at Dep International.
-The band used the same engineer and studio as Cradle of Filth.
 Shortly after this recording the band relocated to Weston-super-Mare.
-The band started to play local gigs again in 1999, and the official website was constructed by Aytoun, and launched over the summer.
+The band started to play local gigs again in 1999, and their website was constructed by Aytoun, and launched over the summer.
 Ashen Mortality appeared at the Greenbelt festival at the beginning of August.
 The band obtained worldwide distribution for Your Caress through Plastic Head.
 With the exception of a few local gigs, there was little band activity in 2000.
 Plans to record a third album faded away.
 After several years of inactivity, the band re-emerged in 2004.
 Having recruited a new drummer and bassist, they began rehearsing again, and played 2 live gigs.

 Due to illness, Cooper was unavailable for the band's final appearances in Norway and the United Kingdom.
 The last performances featured Andi Lee on bass guitar and Jasen Whyte on drums.
 A double CD reissue of the two albums, remastered with extra tracks, was released in 2005.
 The band finally split up, with the original band members going their separate ways in April 2005.
 Ian subsequently formed My Silent Wake with ex-Ashen Mortality musicians Andi Lee and Jason Whyte, Century Sleeper with James Allin of Visionaire, and played in The Other Window with Alan Southorn.
 A few years later, Ian also reformed Seventh Angel.
 In August 2006, Tim Cooper died of leukemia.